 |Milky Way SMBH (Sagittarius A*)||~1.2×1010 m or ~1/10 AU|

-The Schwarzschild radius places a limit on how small an object of a given mass can be without becoming a black hole, but somewhat larger objects can collapse into black holes if their structure is insufficiently "strong" to support the given mass (i.e., they produce insufficient pressure), or if some spherical sub-portion of the object exceeds that portion's Schwarzschild density, the density that implies a mass is within its Schwarzschild radius.
+The Schwarzschild radius places a limit on how small an object of a given mass can be without becoming a black hole, but somewhat larger objects may collapse into black holes if their structure is insufficiently "strong" to support the given mass (i.e., they produce insufficient pressure, which depends on the equation of state).
+A black hole appears if any spherical sub-portion of an object exceeds that portion's Schwarzschild density, the density that implies a mass is within its corresponding Schwarzschild radius.

 The term Schwarzschild diameter naturally means twice the Schwarzschild radius.